Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 *Figure 12 - Simulation Verification*

 The output provides three different indications of simulation performance.

 The first is an indication of whether the simulation output matched the corresponding test vector.
 There is one comparison for each kernel simulated.
 The script compares `int32` values which represent floating-point interpolated pixel values.
 Because there can be slight variations in floating point calculations, the comparison enables for mismatch in the least significant mantissa bits of the floating-point number.
-This can be specified in the comparison script.
+You can specify this in the comparison script.

 The second comparison indicates maximum pixel value difference between AI Engine simulation results and single precision MATLAB generated vectors.
 Pixels take on values in the range [0, 255], and this result provides the maximum of the differences between all pairs of corresponding pixels.